 Dry eye is one of the most common conditions affecting the cornea, but it does not require surgery.
-We offer a variety of dry eye treatment options.
-Click the button below to learn more about dry eye and how we treat it at ICON Eyecare Grand Junction.
+We offer a variety of dry eye treatment options at ICON Eyecare Grand Junction.

 Dry eye is a more common problem today than ever before.
 In fact, more than 100 million people worldwide suffer from painful and persistent dry eye symptoms.